 science: in the opinion of these "socialists" science should "serve as a productive force for the

 workers".
-However, no mention is made of socializing science as a tool and
+However, no mentioning of socializing science as a tool and

 means of production for the interests and by the population itself!
 Those who